intelligent-exploration/mineralexplorationcourse/README.md

 # Assessment
 1) Pass/Fail.
 The 3 notebooks from week 8 and 9  contain a specific assessment at the end.
 Complete the task and show your tutor.

 2) 10%.
-Choose one of the datasets and key figures from the workbooks of week 7 and 8 to write up as a full paper-style report.
+Choose **one (1)** of the datasets and key figures from the workbooks of week 8 and 9 to write up as a full paper-style report (e.g. Intro_Python_Geo.ipynb, PandasExamples.ipynb, OR ML_Geo.ipynb).
 This should include a short abstract, a methods sections, and an interpretation of the results.
 You can do this all within the Jupyter notebook environment.
-This is due at the start of the Week 9 lecture, i.e. Thursday May 2, 2019 10am.
+Take  **Due: the start of the Week 11 lecture, i.e. Thursday 16th May 2019 10am**

+3) 25%.
+Group Assignment.
+Project details to be given. **Due: start of Week 13 lecture, i.e Thursday 30th May 2019 10am**

+3) 15%.
+Group Presentation.
+Presentation of project. **Held in Week 13 lecture and prac time, i.e Thursday 30th May 2019 10am-4pm.**